winduum/winduum/README.md

 Its approach to **TailwindCSS** is little different.
 It encourages to write components in CSS or other (pre/post)-processors.
 And to use utility classes to enhance the components.

-As a CSS framework it provides only basic UI components.
+As a CSS framework it provides basic web standardized and accessible components.
 You can extend them with your own components or only use [TailwindCSS plugin](https://winduum.dev/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.